Unthrottled/acari-landing/README.md

 ### Local Development

 If you want to make changes to any of this code, the unpackaged code exists in the web-content directory.
-Famililarity with Angular 4 is a plus.
+Familiarity with Angular 4 is a plus.

 There exists a docker compose file that will allow you to install your node modules locally (node_models).